gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 ### Quick Start Passthru

-Windows
-tip: you can open a command prompt by rick-clicking on the project om Visual Studio, select Open Folder in File Explorer, then type `cmd` in the path and press `enter`.
+Windows tip: you can open a command prompt by rick-clicking on the project in Visual Studio, select `Open Folder in File Explorer`, then type `cmd` in the address path and press `enter`.
 ```
 :: From this project directory (e.g. c:\workspace\ulx3s-examples\VisualMicro-SSD1331-Display )
 cd ..\bin